fergarrui/ethereum-graph-debugger/README.md

 # Features

-  * Now interactive :star2:: it has a sepparate frontend and API instead of building a static HTML file like in earlier versions
+  * **Now interactive** :star2:: it has a sepparate frontend and API instead of building a static HTML file like in earlier versions
-  * Control flow graph: the CFG can be built without debugging a transaction.
+  * **Control flow graph**: the CFG can be built without debugging a transaction.
-  * Disassembler: just disassembled opcodes can be seen, from runtime and constructor
+  * **Disassembler**: just disassembled opcodes can be seen, from runtime and constructor
-  * Source mapping: snippet of code related to the selected instruction is highlighted in the editor left panel
+  * **Source mapping**: snippet of code related to the selected instruction is highlighted in the editor left panel
-  * Debug transaction: a transaction can be debugged using the contract's CFG and the execution trace
+  * **Debug transaction**: a transaction can be debugged using the contract's CFG and the execution trace
+  * **Storage viewer**: Storage layout and values can be retrieved (including dynamic arrays and mappings :exclamation: )
   * Supports contracts calls.
 All contracts involved in the transaction can be debugged (going to the caller/called tab to see the contract-specific trace)
   * EVM state in transaction: it is shown below the editor when selecting an opcode present in the execution trace of the provided transaction hash
-  * Settings: right now, there are settings to point to a different chain (by default it connects to http://127.0.0.1:8545) and basic authentication can be configured, so the RPC endpoint can be accessed if authentication is needed (to be compatible with platforms like [Kaleido](http://kaleido.io))
+  * **Settings**: right now, there are settings to point to a different chain (by default it connects to http://127.0.0.1:8545) and basic authentication can be configured, so the RPC endpoint can be accessed if authentication is needed (to be compatible with platforms like [Kaleido](http://kaleido.io))
   * When building the CFG a basic dynamic execution is made to calculate jumps and to remove most of orphan blocks (this will be improved in the future, probably with SymExec)
   * To debug directly bytecode, use `.evm` extension files